Disabilities: Services for Students

 The vice president of campus life has primary responsibility for the implementation of Section 504 and the Americans with Disabilities Act and its amendments.
 The vice president of campus life appoints the Disability Compliance Project Team to recommend priorities for compliance activities and to provide consultation on policy and programming.
 The director of Student Conduct & Conflict Resolution is the university’s Section 504/ADA compliance coordinator.
 The compliance coordinator provides information about services and grievance procedures, and refers complainants to the appropriate office.

 The Academic Support and Access Center (ASAC) provides services to students with disabilities.
 These services are provided to promote full participation in academic programs and other campus activities.
 The ASAC has the specific responsibility for reviewing professionally prepared documentation of a disability, determining effective and reasonable modification for a disability, verifying a disability for faculty and other persons, and recommending course and access accommodations on behalf of the university.
 The ASAC also refers to other resources, both on and off campus.

-Specific information about procedures for requesting accommodations may be obtained by contacting the ASAC at 202-885-3360 or firstname.lastname@example.org.
+Specific information about procedures for requesting accommodations may be found at Accommodations and Access.

 Students enrolled in or seeking admission to the Washington College of Law should also consult the Handbook for Applicants and Students with Disabilities published by the Office of Student Services of the Washington College of Law.
 The assistant director of student affairs can be reached at 202-274-4030.